 This 1995 documentary about New Zealand humour features classic TV comedy moments from Fred Dagg, Barry Crump, A Week of It, McPhail and Gadsby, Letter to Blanchy, Billy T James, Pete and Pio, the Topp Twins, Gliding On, Lyn of Tawa and Funny Business.
 Tom Scott, John Clarke, David McPhail and Jon Gadsby talk about the nature of New Zealand satire; Pio Terei, Peter Rowley, and Billy T James producer Tom Parkinson discuss the pros and cons of race-based humour; and the Topp Twins explain the art of sending people up rather than putting them down.

 Great New Zealand River Journeys was a three part series produced by George Andrews that examined the history, geography and people of three of New Zealand's most iconic rivers: comedian Jon Gadsby explores the Clutha river, poet Sam Hunt the Whanganui, and musician Lynda Topp takes on the Waikato.

-Hosted by one-time mod Ray Columbus, That's Country was one of the highest rating shows of the late 70s and early 80s.
+Hosted by one-time mod Ray Columbus, That's Country was one of the highest rating shows of the early 80s.
 This 1982 episode features veteran Kiwi country performers (John Hore, Patsy Riggir) and trans-Tasman pop star Dinah Lee.
 Canadian Glory Anne Carriere and US duo the Gypsy Mountain Pickers, along with Aussie Jade Hurley (who still bills himself as the King of Country Rock), are seen in the opening ensemble piece.
 Check out the rhinestone cowboys and girls as they belt out the theme song and then settle in for solo performances.
 Yeeha!